xan105/Achievement-Watcher/README.md

 + Innosetup is expected to be installed in `C:\Program Files (x86)\Inno Setup 5` if that is not the case then update `buildme.cmd` with the correct path.

++ If NPM gives you some trouble, try to delete every `package-lock.json`.

 Legal
 =====

+⚠️ **Software provided here is purely for informational purposes and does not provide nor encourage illegal access to copyrighted material.**<br />

 Software provided here is to be use at your own risk.
 This is provided as is without any express or implied warranty.<br />
 In no event or circumstances will the authors or company be held liable for any damage to yourself or your computer that may arise from the installation or use of the free software aswell as his documentation that is provided on this website.<br />
 And for anything that may occur as a result of your use, or inability to use the materials provided via this website.<br />

-Software provided here is purely for informational purposes and does not provide nor encourage illegal access to copyrighted material.<br />

-Software provided here is not affiliated nor associated with Steam, © Valve Corporation and data from its API is provided as is without any express or implied warranty.<br />

-Software provided here is not affiliated nor associated with Uplay, © Ubisoft and data from its API is provided as is without any express or implied warranty.<br />

 Software provided here is not affiliated nor associated with any cracking scene groups.<br />

+Software provided here is not affiliated nor associated with Steam, © Valve Corporation, Uplay, © Ubisoft and data from theirs API is provided as is without any express or implied warranty.<br />

 Other trademarks, copyright are the property of their respective owners.
 No copyright or trademark infringement is intended by using third-party resources.
 Except where otherwise specified, the contents of this project is subject to copyright.<br />